What is Service Design and Why should you care.

-Possibly I'm getting older however there seem to be far too many buzzwords all referring to extremely similar things nowadays.
-Service Design being one of the most prominent ones.
+Possibly I’m getting older however there seem to be far too many buzzwords all referring to extremely similar things nowadays.
+Service Design is one of the most prominent ones.
 Are user experience design or customer experience design any different?
 As far as I can tell is not as much as you may think.

 Well, digital transformation is also intertwining with these significantly.

 Don’t get me wrong, service design as user experience, customer experience and digital transformation are there to stay and each one has their very own connotation and reason to exist.
 However the amount of intersecting interdependencies in between these disciplines is significant.
 Someone would argue that is impossible to think about one without the other.

 At the core, all of these subjects come down to a general acknowledgment by companies that customer behavior and expectations have indeed changed and that they need to adapt.
 These disciplines are an attempt to do exactly that.

 Service design, as customer experience design, user experience design, are all addressing a shift in power.

 In the past the companies held all the power; if a customer was disappointed, there wasn’t much they could do.

 For starters, the options were very limited.
 If someone was dissatisfied, their other alternatives were constrained to the brand names they were familiar with.
 Brand names they actually heard about watching ads or suggested by a group of friends or family.

 They were also limited by location.
 Customers might just switch to providers who were accessible in their location.
 In some cases, customers had an awfully small amount of options as a result.

 Over the past decade we experienced a drastic shift in power from the companies to the customers.